hitobito/development/doc/Devcontainer.md

 This documentation focuses on getting up and running and will not get into details about how devcontainers work.

 Devcontainers can be run locally or in the cloud with GitHub Codespaces.
 Each have their advantages and drawbacks.
 **Codespaces** are generally instant to start and immediately ready to run.
-However you need a (somewhat) stable internetconnection to work and they might cost something (for hobby use the free usafe will probably be enough: https://github.com/features/codespaces#pricing).
+However you need a (somewhat) stable internetconnection to work and they might cost something (for hobby use, the free usage will probably be enough: https://github.com/features/codespaces#pricing).
+To learn more about codespaces, see [here](https://docs.github.com/en/codespaces).
+GitHubs documentation is quite thorough.
 **Locallly** running the devcontainers has the advantage that it's always free and doesn't need an internet connection to work but they need some time to pull all the docker images and ruby gems and to seed the database with initial test data.

 ## Locally running